reshma78611/Ridge-and-Lasso-Regression/README.md

             What this L1 penalty term does is, it not only shrinks coefficients but shrinks sum of them to zero and that is very useful for feature selection

 **Important Points:**
-  *●	It uses L1 regularization technique It is generally used when we have more features* *●	because it automatically does feature selection.*
+  *●	It uses L1 regularization technique.*\
+  *●	It is generally used when we have more features because it automatically does feature selection.*

 # Dataset:
       Housing